Hunter Biden defies Republican subpoena in visit to the Capitol, risking contempt of Congress charge

 “Republicans do not want an open process where Americans can see their tactics, expose their baseless inquiry, or hear what I have to say,” Biden said outside the Capitol.
 “What are they afraid of?
 I am here.”

 Rep. James Comer of Kentucky, the chairman of the House Oversight Committee, has said Republicans expect “full cooperation” with the private deposition.
-He has indicated that the House would swiftly charge Biden with a contempt of Congress charge if he did not cooperate.
+Comer and Rep. Jim Jordan of Ohio, the chair of the House Judiciary Committee, told reporters later Wednesday that they will begin looking at contempt of Congress proceedings in response to Hunter Biden's lack of cooperation.

 For months, Republicans have been pursuing an impeachment inquiry seeking to tie President Joe Biden to his son Hunter's business dealings.
 So far, they have failed to uncover evidence directly implicating President Biden in any wrongdoing.